auto-focus detects focus and automatically turns off notifications. No more disruptions when you're in the flow.

 Report Issues

 Found a bug?
-Let us know and we'll fix it in our next update.
+Let us know at help@auto-focus.app and we'll fix it in our next update.

 Privacy Note: We use Plausible Analytics to collect anonymous website usage, such as number of downloads.
 No data is collected through the Auto-Focus app.
 It is fully offline and does not send any data to us or third parties.
 We respect your privacy and do not track you in any way.